pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 enum Void {}
 ```

-This allows us to remove the feature flag from the previous 2 examples and implement them using stable Rust:
+This allows us to remove the feature flag from the previous two examples and implement them using stable Rust:

 ```rust
 enum Void {}